Kramer: They wanna know why they never see you!

 Sometimes the character is never seen because the viewer is, in essence, this character (and thus share viewpoints).
 In this case the viewers are probably being used as The Watson.

-If a disembodied voice—"Yes Ma, I'm coming!"—they're The Voice.
+If a disembodied voice says—"Yes Ma, I'm coming!"—they're The Voice.

 Not the Great Gazoo, but occurs in similar range of plot devices.
+Will also be an Impersonation-Exclusive Character if someone else uses the character's form.
 See also He Who Must Not Be Seen and Nothing Is Scarier (for when a character remains unseen for the Rule of Scary).
-For a concept, item, or location, rather than a person, see Cryptic Background Reference.
+For a concept, item or location, rather than a person, see Cryptic Background Reference.
 If it's an event, you can check out Noodle Incident.
 Often overlaps with No One Sees the Boss.

 Compare and contrast with The Faceless where a character's face is never visible.
 For a character who is frequently mentioned but never seen because they died before the story began, see Posthumous Character and Death by Origin Story.
 If the character eventually appears, see Unseen No More.
 For a character whose existence can only be inferred see Unknown Character.